-- A parent is deemed unfit due to abuse, neglect, or other incapacities, such as substance use.
+- A parent is deemed unfit due to abuse, neglect, domestic violence, or other incapacities, such as substance use.

-- It is in the child's best interest for a sole parent to retain legal custody.
+- It is in the best interests of the child for a sole parent to retain legal custody.
 (If a parent has sole legal custody, they make all decisions about the child's health, welfare, and education.)

-In any custody case, the court always views the child’s best interest as the paramount concern.
+In any custody case, the court always views the best interests of the child as the paramount concern.

 Physical custody reflects where the child will live after the divorce.
-A parent with physical custody has the right to have the child physically present in their house.
+A parent with physical custody has the right to have the child physically present in their home.
 If a child lives primarily with one parent, that parent is the custodial parent.
-The parent without physical custody typically has visitation rights, which is what Angelina requested in her petition.
+The parent without physical custody, known as the non-custodial parent, typically has visitation rights.

 Joint physical custody